Auburn vs. South Carolina NCAA Football Odds, Plays and Insights | November 20, 2021

 Auburn Stats and Trends

-- The Tigers have covered the spread twice this season when favored by 7.5 points or more (in three chances).
+- The Tigers have been favored by 7.5 points or more three times this season and have covered the spread in two of them.

-- Auburn's games this year have eclipsed the over/under five times in 10 opportunities (50%).
+- Auburn's games this year have hit the over on five of 10 set point totals (50%).

-- Auburn is 4-2 against the spread and 5-1 overall this season when the team records more than 24.4 points.
+- When Auburn puts up more than 24.4 points, it is 4-2 against the spread and 5-1 overall.

-- Auburn is 5-3 against the spread and 6-2 overall when the team picks up more than 354.2 yards.
+- Auburn is 5-3 against the spread and 6-2 overall when the team picks up over 354.2 yards.

-- The Tigers have turned the ball over 10 times this season, 12 fewer than the Gamecocks have forced (22).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.